 1. What happens once I am accepted to NSCC?

-The International Student Advisor will issue an SEVIS Form I-20 (Certificate of Eligibility).
-A letter of acceptance, Form I-20, Visa Information Form and copies of financial support and sponsor documents along with a welcome letter with additional information will be sent to the student.
+The International Student Advisor will issue a SEVIS Form I-20 (Certificate of Eligibility).
+A letter of acceptance, applying for a new Visa information form, copy of financial support and sponsor documents along with a welcome letter with additional information will be sent to the student.

 2. How do I obtain my student visa?

 If you are outside the United States, you must apply for your F-1 Visa at the United States Embassy or Consulate in your country.
 To do this, you must:

 - Complete the SEVIS I-901 Fee Form for the F non-immigrant visas

 - Submit the SEVIS Fee

 - Schedule an appointment for your visa interview at the U.S. Embassy or Consulate in the country where you live.
 You may schedule your interview at another U.S. Embassy or Consulate, but be aware that it may be more difficult to qualify for a visa outside of the country where you live.

 - Take your receipt of the SEVIS Fee, the affidavit of support, your sponsor's financial bank statement, the I-20 form, your valid passport and acceptance letter from the College to a United States Embassy or Consulate to apply for a student F-1 visa

 If you are already in the United States on a different visa status, you must apply for F-1 status either by traveling home and applying for the F-1 visa at your local U.S. Consulate, or by submitting a I-539 Application to Extend/Change Non-Immigrant Status with the U.S. Citizenship and Immigration Services (USCIS).
 Not everyone qualifies for a change of status.
 The decision to approve or deny your request for a change of status will be made by USCIS.